Generalizable Motion Planning via Operator Learning: Eikonal PDE formulation of the motion planning problem

 Given an initial condition $\bm{x}(0) = \bm{x}_0$, we aim to design a control policy $\pi: \mathcal{X} \rightarrow \mathcal{U}$ that maintains the system state $\bm{x}(t)$ in a \emph{safe set} $\mathcal{S} \subset \mathcal{X}$ for all $t$ and drives it to a \emph{goal set} $\mathcal{G} \subset \mathcal{S}$.
 We formulate this problem through an infinite-horizon first-exit optimal control problem (OCP) as \citet{bertsekas}

 where $\tau$ is the \emph{first-exit time}, the smallest time at which the system reaches the goal region $\mathcal{G}$, $c: \mathcal{X} \times \mathcal{U} \to \mathbb{R}$ is the \emph{stage cost function} that measures the quality of the system trajectory, and $c_{\tau}: \mathcal{X} \to \mathbb{R}$ is a \emph{terminal cost function} evaluated when the system reaches the goal region.
 To ensure the well-posedness of \eqref{eq:optimalControlProblem}, we enforce the following standard assumption \citep{liberzonOC}.
+In practice, this assumption is satisfied when there is a feasible path from every start position to the goal.

 \begin{assumption} There exists a policy $\pi: \mathcal{X} \to \mathcal{U}$ such that, for any initial condition $\bm{x}(0) \in \mathcal{S}$, the trajectories of the closed-loop system with $\bm{u}(t) = \pi(\bm{x}(t))$ in \eqref{eq:system}, reach the goal region $\mathcal{G}$ by a finite first-exit time $\tau < \infty$. \end{assumption}